 This month men all over the country will be growing out their facial hair for Movember as a fun way to raise awareness of men’s cancer and mental health risks.

 We all think “It won’t happen to me”.
 But most of us know of someone either directly or through friends and family that have been affected.

-Prostate Cancer was the most common cancer found in males, the second most common cancer and the fourth most common cause of cancer death in the UK in 2013.
+Prostate Cancer was the most common cancer found in males, in 2016.
+It was the second most common cancer of cancer death in the UK in 2017.

 Men’s mental health awareness is also important to the Movember Foundation.
-Suicide rates are over three times higher among men than women in the UK, at 16.8 per 100,000 people in 2014 and in 2014 75% of suicides in the UK were male .
+Suicide rates are over three times higher among men than women in the UK .
 When you combine that with research from 2015 that found 70% of managers didn’t believe stress, anxiety or depression were valid reasons for taking time off work, it’s vital to overcome the stigma surrounding mental health in the workplace and among men.